 For children who are 3 – 5 years old by August 31.

 Watch this video to see what our co-op preschools are all about!

 What your child will experience at a co-op preschool:

 Preschool activities are full of learning and exploration.
 Children are guided by a trained, experienced teacher, with parents assisting.
 The programs are play-based because brain development research shows children most effectively learn skills and retain information through hands-on exploration in environments where they feel safe and free to explore.

 Also, teachers will provide ideas for optional activities parents can offer at home that cover the range of child development/learning needs.
 Ideas may be communicated by email, or during online circle time, or via an app like Seesaw.
 Some activities will be intended for children to do independently with minimal parent support, but some will be parent-child projects so you have the opportunity to learn together.
 Some co-ops may offer packets of materials for monthly pick-up, as well as guidance and helpful suggestions.

 What parents will get out of the co-op experience:

 How co-op works:

-Your participation in class helps us to offer a lower cost option than many other preschools, but it also gives you a deeper connection to the community and to your child’s learning.
-The best part of a co-op preschool experience is having your child clearly see that their education is important to you, as you give it your most precious commodity – your time and attention.
-Research clearly indicates that meaningful parent involvement in schools is one of the most powerful predictors of high student achievement and healthy development.
+Your participation in class helps us to offer a lower cost preschool, but it also gives you a deeper connection to the community and to your child’s learning.
+The best part of co-op preschool is having your child clearly see that their education is important to you.
+Research clearly indicates that meaningful parent involvement in schools is a powerful predictor of high student achievement and healthy development.